danielrosehill/LLMs-on-LLMs/unsorted/doing-topic-cluster-analysis-on-gpt-vault.md

 # Prompt

-You mentioned doing topic cluster analytic.
+> You mentioned doing topic cluster analytics.
 How might I do that to possibly map the progression of my interests over time?
 I assume that would be possible given that the creation data is part of the recorded file metadata

 # Output